 People infected with Zika virus should be protected from further mosquito exposure during the first few days of illness to prevent other mosquitoes from becoming infected and reduce the risk of local transmission.

 In Australia, this is relevant to confirmed cases in Queensland.
-Confirmed cases who are not resident in Queensland should be advised to avoid travel to these areas until their symptoms have resolved.
+Confirmed cases who are not residents in Queensland should be advised to avoid travel to these areas until their symptoms have resolved.

-In parts Queensland, where the Aedes vector is known to be present, public health vector control teams may respond to reduce the risk of local transmission.
+In parts of Queensland where the Aedes vector is known to be present, public health vector control teams may respond to reduce the risk of local transmission.
 Outside these areas in Queensland, notification is the required public health action.

 Further information is available:

 - For a list of countries with current and recent outbreaks of Zika virus, a fact sheet for the general public, guidelines for prevention of sexual transmission and interim guidelines for assessment of pregnant women, refer to the Department of Health webpage.

 - European Centre for Disease Prevention and Control – Zika virus infection.

 - For the latest travel advice refer to the Smartraveller website.

 - To notify clinically suspected Zika virus infection in Queensland, contact the local public health unit.

 Summary table of recommendations regarding Zika virus prevention